Make an impact on students and schools in the shore-lined, diverse state of Delaware by seeking a teaching job through Teach For America.

 Make an Impact in Delaware

 There is something for everybody in the great state of Delaware.
 Whether you want to live in a vibrant city, enjoy the slower pace of a rural community, or prefer to spend your time relaxing on the beach, there is a place for you in Delaware.
-The state is perfect for making close connections and have a big impact, due to its small size.
+The state is perfect for making close connections and having a big impact due to its small size.

 Since launching in 2011, Teach For America Delaware has recruited and trained more than 200 teachers, and more than 125 alumni call the state home.
-As a TFA teacher in Delaware, you’ll work alongside TFA alumni, community leaders, and families to improve the present reality for students attending public schools.
-Get started making an impact today, apply to Teach For America.
+As a TFA teacher in Delaware, you’ll work alongside TFA alumni, community leaders, and families to improve the present reality for public school students.